Aniketmishra0/Bootstrap/README.md

 Start Bootstrap is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

+### FAQ

+Why was jQuery removed from Bootstrap?

+Mark Otto, the founder of Bootstrap has written:

+"We’re sharpening our focus on building tools that are more future-friendly, and while we’re not fully there yet, the promise of CSS variables, faster JavaScript, fewer dependencies, and better APIs certainly feel right to us. jQuery brought unprecedented access to complex JavaScript behaviors to millions (billions?) of people over the last decade and a half.
+Personally, I’m forever grateful for the empowerment and support it gave me to continue writing front-end code, learning new things, and embracing plugins from the community.
+Perhaps most importantly, it’s forever changed JavaScript itself, and that in itself is a monument to jQuery’s success.
+Thank you to every jQuery contributor and maintainer who made that possible for folks like me.
+Thanks to advancement made in front-end development tools and browser support, we’re now able to drop jQuery as a dependency, but you’d never notice otherwise."

 ## Copyright and License

 Copyright 2013-2021 Start Bootstrap LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-modern-business/blob/master/LICENSE) license.